Company Health Scores and Valuation: Quality Is Only Half the Story

 A strong company can still be a poor investment if the stock is priced too aggressively.

-Valuation gives investors a way to ask whether the current price reflects too much optimism, too much pessimism, or something more balanced.
+Layering these approaches gives investors a more complete view of whether the current price reflects too much optimism, too much pessimism, or something reasonable.

 Why these two belong together